Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

-Sharon Cummins •11 months ago
+Sharon Cummins •one year ago

 I have been using this for almost a year now after moving from raw.
 My dogs absolutely love it and are looking fantastic.
 They are show poodles so their coats have to be fed also which this food does because it has the higher fat content.
 We never have upset tummies even when we are all over the country showing.
 They go mental while I prepare their food and its gone in seconds.
 I have recommended it to other dogs from my litter one has changed onto it and is really happy too.
 Definitely a 5 star food and worth anyone giving a go if they are thinking of changing their food.
 Its great for using as treats too as its a handy size and has a great smell.Katie Bumper •2 years ago